ncatlab/nlab-content/pages/0/8/5/8/8580/content.md

 +-- {: bluebox }
 ######

-This ends the Model-layer disucssion of differential forms.
+This ends the Model-layer discussion of differential forms.
 We now pass to a more advanced discussion of this topic in the [Semantics layer below](#DifferentialFormsLayerSem).
 The reader wishing to stick to more elementary discussion for the time being should skip ahead to the Model-layer discussion of [differentiation below](#Differentiation).

 =--